Australian Open: Philip Kohlschreiber still plays tennis very well - Sports

 His original plan was to start the season in Doha.
 He no longer wanted to spend the final phase of his career wandering around in mask at indoor tournaments.
 He wants to get out in the air.
 That’s why he said: “It’s relatively easy.
 I want to play the tournaments this year which I feel like doing.
 Maybe I’ll get some help in the German championships.”

 He hopes to get the wildcards if he does not enter the main draws in Munich, Stuttgart, Halle and Hamburg.
 “I can plan relatively well until Wimbledon with my standings.
-I’ll probably still play Indian Wells, Miami, after Dubai.
-I’d like to compete in Munich, then play qualifiers in Paris, Stuttgart, Halle and Wimbledon.
-That.
-It will actually be my schedule.”
+I would probably play with Indian Wells and Miami after Dubai.
+I would like to compete in Munich, and then play in the qualifiers for Paris, Stuttgart, Halle and Wimbledon for the tournament schedule.”
 If he plays well, “I will continue”.

 And if not?
 “If I don’t really get any results and no longer have a rating, maybe at some point I will say: OK, I can play Hamburg again to say goodbye.
 Or whatever.”
 Under no circumstances will he “take part in any tournament in Asia, where I don’t feel like it”.
 His goal will be to be in the top 100 in the world rankings.
 He wants to do it in 12 or 13 tournaments a year: “I move well, I still play very good tennis.”

 Germany’s farewell probably won’t shake right away.
-There was quite a bit of bickering about him in the German Davis Cup team, so some people weren’t really warm with him.
+There was quite a bit of trouble with him on the German Davis Cup team, so some people weren’t really warm with him.
 But he changed.
 He has long become an important conversation partner, in Australia he loved to talk about his legendary win in 2008 when he defeated world number one Roddick 8:6 in the fifth set in Melbourne.
 He also played against Rafael Nadal here, in 2010 winning a set against the now 20-time Grand Slam winner.

 Kohlschreiber said that now, in the second round, he also meets Spaniard Roberto Bautista Agut who is a professional like Nadal.
 “Hopefully this will be a good and intense match.”
 He is well prepared, this is the bare minimum for him.
 Even at the age of 38.